teo8192/Sorting-Visualizer/README.md

 # Sorting visualizer

-This is an algorithm visualizer written in pyhton using pygame, that can visualize either python functions/methods or c functions.
+This is an algorithm visualizer written in python using pygame, that can visualize either python functions/methods or c functions.

 ## Requirements